Anaphylaxis Treatment

 Biphasic Anaphylaxis

 Biphasic anaphylaxis occurs when a person experiences two waves of symptoms several hours apart after being exposed to an allergen such as food or insect sting venom.
-This second wave can be more severe than the first and thus must be taken seriously and monitored closely by medical professionals if necessary.
+This second wave can be more severe than the first and must be taken seriously and monitored closely by medical professionals.

 Treatment for Anaphylaxis